-More than half of the individuals who participated in the Ignition Interlock Program in FY 2020 were between the ages of 21 and 40.
-In addition, more than three-quarters of program participants were age 50 years or younger, as shown in Figure 11.
+Well more than half of the individuals who participated in the Ignition Interlock Program in FY 2022 were between the ages of 21 and 40.
+In addition, nearly 80 percent of program participants were age 50 years or younger, as shown in Figure 11.
 Among all age categories, nearly 80 percent of participants were male.

-Figure 11: Age of Interlock Participants, FY 2020
+Figure 11: Age of Interlock Participants, FY 2022

 Figure 12 shows the jurisdiction of residence of Ignition Interlock Program participants.
-Consistent with prior years, more than 50 percent of the participants in the program in FY 2021 resided in Anne Arundel, Baltimore, Montgomery, and Prince George's counties.
+Consistent with prior years, more than half of the participants in the program in FY 2022 resided in Anne Arundel, Baltimore, Montgomery, and Prince George's counties.

-Figure 12: Jurisdiction of Residence for Ignition Interlock Program Participants, FY 2021
+Figure 12: Jurisdiction of Residence for Ignition Interlock Program Participants, FY 2022